reupen/aiogithub/README.md

 # aiogithub

-asyncio- and aiohttp-based Python 3.5 GitHub API client
+asyncio- and aiohttp-based Python 3.5 GitHub API client.

+Note: This library is a work in progress.

 ## A simple example